- Grassroots Judo™

 Soon these groups formed a larger body to encompass the entire U.S Air Force and looked for someone to command the associations.
 Around 1960, Darrell Darling, Phil Porter, Paul Own, Wally Barber, who was director of the local YMCA, and Mike Manly met at Dr. Sachio Ashida’s house and decided to form a yudanshakai.
 They framed a constitution and made contacts with the yudanshakai officers in Chicago and Denver to implement the project.
 In 1961 the yudanshakai, which covered the greater part of six states, was formed.

-In 1966 Rick Mertens, who lived in Bossier City, retired from the U.S. Air Force and setup the AFJA office and started recruiting members to the newly formed Judo yudanshakai.
-Rick was the Executive Director of the AFJA throughout the 1960′s.
+In 1966 Rick Mertens, who lived in Bossier City, LA, retired from the U.S. Air Force and established the AFJA (which had become the Armed Forces Judo Association) office in his home.
+Rick served as the Executive Director of the AFJA throughout the 1960′s.
 After the formation of the United States Judo Association (USJA) he remained at the helm until 1977 when the headquarters was moved to St. Louis, Missouri.

-By the late 60′s the differences and positions that had been fought out at the meetings finally culminated in with the AFJA withdrawing from the JBBF which had changed its name to the United States Judo Federation (USJF).
-The actual founding of the USJA took place in 1968 in St. Louis when the following AFJA leaders met; George Bass, Karl Geis, George Harris, Rick Mertens, Robby Reid, and Phil Porter.
-The following year Jim Bregman joined the group at a meeting in Chicago.
+By the late 60′s the differences and positions that had been fought out at the meetings finally culminated with the AFJA withdrawing from the JBBF as a yudanshikai.
+The actual founding of the USJA began to take shape at a 1968 meeting in St. Louis where the following AFJA leaders met; George Bass, Karl Geis, George Harris, Rick Mertens, Robby Reid, and Phil Porter.
+A year later Jim Bregman joined the AFJA’s Board of Governors at a meeting in Chicago where they officially renamed the organization the USJA on the morning of April 22nd 1969.

 In the 1980′s the USJA relocated its headquarters to Colorado Springs to be next to the USOC and established a National Judo Institute.
 After the USOC opened a national judo training center of its own the need to be based in Colorado became a moot point so the USJA’s headquarters was relocated in 2011 to Tarpon Springs, Florida.
 Since its inception these individuals have served as USJA Presidents; George Bass, George Harris, Jim Nichols, Jim Bregman, Phil Porter, Jesse Jones, Mike Szrejter, Jim Webb, AnnMaria De Mars, and Gary Goltz.